wwwatm/vxfld/vxsnd.rst

 vxsnd also adds to the forwarding list any VTEP it learns of from received VXLAN data packets.
-This makes the system more responsive to configuration changes i the event the registration daemon is slow to respond.
+This makes the system more responsive to configuration changes in the event the registration daemon is slow to respond.

 vxsnd runs on any node in the network that has IP reachability to the